Are Distance Learning Courses Recognised in the Workplace?

 There are many people out there who try to exploit students, which is why there are so many fraudulent colleges out there.
 So make sure your college and your course are accredited if you want to receive a recognised qualification!

 Certain colleges have a national reputation and will easily be recognised by employers.
 It doesn’t matter whether it is a distance learning or a campus-based college.
 What matters is whether the college has a good reputation.
 At Oxbridge Academy, we do a lot of work to ensure that we have a good, and widespread, reputation in South Africa.

 When an employer picks up your CV and looks through it, he or she will be looking at both your skills and your qualifications.

 Whether your course is recognised by your employer thus depends on the type of course you are taking, and why you are taking it (i.e. whether you want to boost your skills, or get a formal qualification).

-Oxbridge Academy offers a wide range of vocational certificate courses that will boost your skills.
-If you take a Project Management certificate course, for example, you will thus be able to say you have skills and training (but not a formal qualification) in the following fields:
+In addition to N1 – N6 National Qualifications, Oxbridge Academy offers a wide range of short learning programmes that will boost your skills.
+If you study a Project Management skills certificate course, for example, you will thus be able to say you have skills and training (but not a formal qualification) in the following fields:

 - Fundamental Business Skills

 Employers may recognise this training for some purposes, but not for others.